 For this reason, the project (In)fórmate seems very interesting!
 It is a project presented by the FAD (Federation of Aid against Drug Addiction) and Google that aims to train 30,000 teenagers (between 14 and 16 years old) so that they can discern the truth from the fake news and thus encourage critical thinking.

 If we educate our young people in the truth, over time they will become leading adults.
 They will not rush to believe whatever they read, or the last news they are told.
-They will not rush to forward information without first having checked it.
+They will not rush to forward news without first having checked it.

 To this end, we have two lines of action.
 The first one is to be found in the family.
 We cannot be surprised if children use their mobile phones secretly at school, when there are no rules or standards of use as far as new technologies are concerned in the family.
 When parents do not give an example, then children follow their rule.